-Did your airbag fail to deploy in a head- on car accident?
+Did your airbag fail to deploy in a front-end collision?

-Did your airbag cause you injuries because it didn't deploy in an accident?
+Did you receive airbag injuries because your airbags didn't deploy in an accident?

-This guide provides more information about how airbags protect you, possible reasons why your airbag didn't deploy, and a discussion about liability in these situations with the skilled car wreck lawyer at Dolman law Group Accident Injury Lawyers, P.A.
+This guide provides more information about how airbags protect you, possible reasons why your airbag didn't deploy, and a discussion about liability.
+When you have questions about your legal rights in airbag deployment or other collision situations, contact the skilled car accident lawyers at Dolman Law Group Accident Injury Lawyers, P.A.

-Auto manufacturers started placing airbags in vehicles during the mid- to late-1980s.
-Today's motor vehicles not only come with frontal airbags, but side airbags too.
-Front airbags have been standard in all passenger vehicles since 1999, and auto manufacturers offer side airbags as standard or optional.
+Auto manufacturers started placing airbags in vehicles during the mid-to late-1980s.
+Today's motor vehicles not only come with frontal airbags but side airbags too.
+Front airbags have been standard in all passenger vehicles since 1999, and auto manufacturers may offer side airbags as standard or optional.
 According to the National Highway Transportation Safety Administration (NHTSA), frontal airbags have saved over 50,000 lives.

-A moderate to severe accident triggers the airbag system's electronic controls to send a signal to inflate the airbag, which occurs through the release of harmless gas.
+A moderate to severe accident triggers the airbag system's electronic controls to send a signal to inflate the airbags.
+This occurs through the release of harmless gas.
 This process occurs so quickly that it sometimes causes injury.
-Yet, in most cases, the safety and protection of an airbag outweigh the danger of injury.
-Children under age 13 should not be exposed to airbag deployment because it can cause severe injuries.
+In most cases, the safety and protection of an airbag outweigh the danger of airbag injuries.
+However, children under age 13 should not be exposed to airbag deployment because it can cause severe injuries.

-According to the NHTSA, some possible reasons your airbag did not deploy include:
+According to the NHTSA, some possible reasons your airbag didn't deploy during a crash might include:

 - If you have a newer vehicle, you might have an advanced frontal airbag system.
-Sometimes these advanced systems automatically deactivate passenger airbags when the system does not detect a passenger or detects a small person or child.
+Sometimes these advanced systems automatically deactivate passenger airbags when the system does not detect a passenger or detects a small person or child in the seat.

 - Advanced side airbag systems also automatically deactivate airbags when a child or small person is seated too close to the airbag.

 - Airbags need to be replaced after they deploy.
-Previous owners of a used vehicle may have not replaced airbags after a crash if they did not deploy.
+Previous owners of a used vehicle might not have replaced airbags after a crash, whether or not they deployed.

 - In severe collisions, electrical wires that control the airbag system can get severed, causing deactivation.